codingjam/bridge-mcp/docs/OIDC_Setup_Guide.md

 - Use HTTPS for all communications
 - Configure appropriate token lifetimes in Keycloak
-- Enable token introspection for real-time revocation checking
+- Enable real-time token validation using JWT signature verification
 - Use secure storage for client secrets

 ### 2. Network Security